 \begin{proof}[Proof of {\Cref{thm:main}}] The circuit for simulating the Hamiltonian is described in \Cref{fig:algorithm}.
-The decomposition of time evolution unitary in \Cref{fig:algorithm} is a result of iterated application of \Cref{lem:decomposition}.
-For a one-dimensional chain, let $L$ be the length of the chain, so there are $\calO(L)$ qubits.
-Take a two contiguous blocks $Y$ and $Z$ of the chain that overlaps by length $\ell \ll L$.
-Under periodic boundary conditions there are two components in the intersection, and under open boundary conditions, there is one component in the intersection.
-Applying \Cref{lem:decomposition}, we decompose the full unitary into two blocks on $Y$ and $Z$, respectively, and one or two blocks in the intersection.
-Every block unitary in the decomposition is a time evolution operator with respect to the sum of Hamitonian terms within the block, and we can recursively apply the decomposition.
-Making the final blocks as small as possible, we end up with a layout of small unitaries as shown in \Cref{fig:algorithm} (a).
+The decomposition of the time evolution unitary in \Cref{fig:algorithm} is the result of iterated applications of \Cref{lem:decomposition}.
+For a one-dimensional chain with open boundary condition, let $L$ be the length of the chain so there are $\calO(L)$ qubits.
+Take two blocks $A$ and $Y\cup B$ of the chain such that their intersection $Y$ has length $\ell \ll L$ and their union is the whole chain.
+(See \cref{fig:algorithm}.)
+Applying \Cref{lem:decomposition}, we approximate the full unitary by the composition of forward time evolution on $Y \cup B$, backward time evolution on $Y$, and forward time evolution on $A$.
+This incurs approximation error $\delta$ in spectral norm.
+Every block unitary in this decomposition is a time evolution operator with respect to the sum of Hamitonian terms within the block, and we can recursively apply the decomposition for large blocks (size $\gg \ell$).
+We end up with a layout of small unitaries as shown in \Cref{fig:algorithm} (a).
 The error from this decomposition is $\calO(\delta L/ \ell)$, which is exponentially small in $\ell$ for $t = \calO(1)$.